 Researching Pigment Ingredients

-After their permanent cosmetics training, all cosmetic technicians explore the equipment available to them until they find a tattoo machine and power supply they are comfortable with, anesthetics that are reliable, and marketing materials that bring affordable results.
-The most important but elusive element in this process is pigment.
+After the permanent cosmetics training, all cosmetic technicians explore the equipment available to them until they find a tattoo machine and power supply that they are comfortable with.
+In addition, he or she needs to be comfortable with anesthetics that are reliable and marketing materials that bring affordable results.
+The most important, but elusive element in this process is pigment.
+This includes every type such as microblading pigments.

-A well-trained permanent cosmetic technician quickly acquires the necessary skill to perform the basic procedures.
+A well-trained permanent cosmetic technician quickly acquires the necessary skills to perform the most basic procedures.
 However, without quality permanent makeup pigments, the results are never satisfactory.
 Satisfied clients and attractive results can do more to ensure the success of a technician’s practice than the most skillfully crafted marketing plan.

 For more information about Premier Pigments unique formulations for Permanent Makeup, see Pigments Past and Present: A Colorful History of Permanent Cosmetic Pigments.